hodanesthtmcvns-stack/jk/README.md

 These tools are intended for **clinical decision support and educational purposes only**.
 They do not replace professional medical judgment, bedside physical examination, or institutional clinical protocols.

 ***
-*Software stack created and maintained by Prof. (Dr.) Jyotirmay Kirtania, Department of Anesthesiology, Critical Care & Pain, MPMMCC & HBCH (Tata Memorial Centre), HBNI, Varanasi.*
+*PRANA software stack was created and maintained by Prof. (Dr.) Jyotirmay Kirtania, Department of Anesthesiology, Critical Care & Pain, MPMMCC & HBCH (Tata Memorial Centre), HBNI, Varanasi.*